apupier/docs-1/model/README.md

 ### CI/CD Environment

-The CI/CD Environment is a special Evironment that contains CI/CD pipelines.
+The CI/CD Environment is a special Environment that contains CI/CD pipelines.
 These pipelines respond to changes in GitOps configuraiton repository and Application/Service soruce repositories.
 They are responisble for keeping the resources in the cluster in-sync with the configurations in Git and re-build/re-deploy application/servcie images.

 ### ArgoCD Environment